flutter/website/src/deployment/android.md

   a reference to a string resource.

 `buildToolsVersion`
-: If you're using Android plugin for Gradle 3.0.0 or higher, your project automatically uses the default version of the build tools that the plugin specifies.
-Alternatively, you can specify a version of the build tools.
+: The Gradle plugin specifies the default version of the build tools that your project uses.
+  You can use this option to specify a different version of the build tools.

 #### Under the `android` block